- Chaste (Open source software for Computational Biology)

 - Software development

-I am a mathematician.
+I am a mathematician (with an extremely strong interest in computer science!).
 I studied mathematics at Queen Mary and Westfield College from 1987, and then came to the Mathematical Institute in Oxford to study for a DPhil. in 1990.
 My project concerned viscous flow, in particular the motion of a solid ball in a rotating container of treacle.
-While the partial differential equations that describe such motion are complicated, I was fortunate in finding some closed-form solutions to aspects of a simplified problem.

 Since the beginning of 1997, I have been back in Oxford.
-I was initially employed as a research officer on the grant Manufacturing automation of large scale assemblies.
-This was to do with path-planning and scheduling for robot-arm manipulators.
-I worked in the Computing Laboratory (now Department of Computer Science) and I was supervised by Stephen Cameron
+I was initially employed as a research officer on the grant Manufacturing automation of large scale assemblies in the Computing Laboratory (now Department of Computer Science) and was then supervised by the late Stephen Cameron